ep2247/PUI2017_ep2247/HW5_ep2247/README.md

 ## Assignment 3:
-        For Assignment 3: I worked with
+        For Assignment 3: I worked with Rebecca, Dana, and Ben